 - Clothing styles and hair length are regulated.
 Women's dresses must be below the knees (even when sitting) and no low cut dresses.

 - Use of the medical profession is discouraged and most have no medical insurance.
 It is considered being "weak in faith" to go see a doctor, or to take medications.
 Instead, they are to be anointed by the elders and urged to look to God to heal them.
-Some members are using doctors and medicines; however, they have been told they can't take Passover if they are depending on medicine.
+Some members are using doctors and medicines; however, they have been told they can't take Passover if they are depending on medicine instead of God.
 Many of the ministers and their wives are still going without medical attention and dying.
-Read: How Did Worldwide Church of God Instruct Ministers to Deal With "Health and Medical Problems"? which shows it is to avoid prosecution.
+Read: Philadelphia Church of God Healing Doctrine and How Did Worldwide Church of God Instruct Ministers to Deal With "Health and Medical Problems"? (policies taught to "avoid prosecution").